eversport/pyro-form/README.md

 npm i pyro-form
 ```

-If you would like us to support other ways of using formik please open an issue.
+If you would like us to support other ways of using pyro-form please open an issue.

 ## Example